abbyyelton/PatientUI/README.md

 ## To Run

+In the project directory, the first time you will need to run: `npm install`.
 Make sure the API is running on port 44374 or update the .env file to the port you are using.
 In the project directory, run:
  `npm start`